 RENO, Nev.
 (July 31, 2019)—A survey of hundreds of judges nationally identified Earl Warren, who wrote the majority opinion in the landmark civil rights case Brown v.
-Board of Education (1954), as the most consequential U.S. Supreme Court chief justice of all time.
+Board of Education (1954), as the all-time most consequential chief justice of the United States.

 The unscientific survey was conducted via an email sent to all National Judicial College alumni just before the July 4th holiday.
 The College, the nation’s oldest, largest and most widely attended school for judges, allowed judges to vote for up to three of the 17 chief justices.
 The 377 judges who participated cast 842 total votes.